+We next consider likely factors that contribute to the smaller effects of larger-scale coaching programs and ways that practitioners and policymakers might address them.
 One primary implementation challenge is building a corps of capable coaches whose expertise is well matched to the diverse needs of teachers in a school or district.
-Blazar and Kraft (2015) show that this is a challenge even in smaller efficacy trials.
+Blazar and Kraft (2015) show that this is a challenge even for smaller coaching programs.
 Leveraging turnover of coaches across two cohorts of an experimental evaluation, they found that coaches varied significantly in their effectiveness at improving teachers' instructional practice.
 A common approach to filling the demand for high-quality coaches is to tap expert local teachers.
-This strategy comes with the tradeoff of potentially removing highly-effective teachers from the classroom, but could be partially addressed with teachers taking on coaching responsibilities only part-time.
+However, this strategy comes with the tradeoff of potentially removing highly-effective teachers from the classroom, but could be partially addressed with teachers taking on coaching responsibilities only part-time.

 A recent study found that pairing teachers with different strengths and weaknesses and encouraging them to coach each other is a promising strategy closely related to the coaching programs included in this analysis (Papay et al., 2016).
 Another approach taken by many districts has been to fold coaching into the observation component of new teacher evaluation systems.
 However, both theory (Herman & Baker, 2009) and case-study analyses (Kraft & Gilmour, 2016) suggest that having the same person serve as both coach and evaluator can undercut the trusting relationships needed between coaches and teachers and may result in superficial and infrequent feedback.
-Simply adding coaching responsibilities to administrators' existing responsibilities with little training or support is unlikely to result in intensive or sustained coaching.
+Simply adding coaching to administrators' existing responsibilities with little training or support is unlikely to result in high-quality or sustained coaching.

-Web-based virtual coaching offers one model for addressing the need for high-quality coaches amidst resource constraints.
-Leveraging video-based technology can increase the number of teachers with whom an individual coach can work and has the potential to increase access to high-quality coaches for schools or districts without local expertise.
-This approach may also reduce reservations among teachers about having their coach also be their evaluator, as the coach is both physically separate from and unaffiliated with their school.
+Web-based virtual coaching might provide one model for addressing the need for highquality coaches amidst resource constraints.
+Leveraging video-based technology can increase the number of teachers with whom an individual coach can work and provide access to highquality coaches for schools or districts without local expertise.
+This approach may also help to reduce teachers' concerns about having their coach also be their evaluator, as virtual coaches are both physically separate from and unaffiliated with school.
 Further, virtual coaching could lower coaching costs by eliminating commute time.
-The lack of any differences in effect sizes between in-person and virtual coaching suggests that virtual coaching models may be able to maintain quality while increasing scalability.
-This finding is consistent with Powell et al. (2010) who did not find any consistent differences in outcomes across teachers randomly assigned to an in-person coach versus a coach who met with teachers virtually.
+The lack of any statistically significant differences in effect sizes between in-person and virtual coaching suggests that virtual coaching models may be able to maintain quality while increasing scalability.
+This finding is consistent with Powell et al. (2010) who did not find any meaningful differences in outcomes across teachers randomly assigned to an in-person coach versus a coach who met with teachers virtually.